 So, I decided the only way I was going to get them to cooperate with me, was by utilizing my lawyer and our construction contract.
 Initially they actually told me they would stop working unless I signed their change orders.
 Luckily, that would have been a breach of contract, which they eventually acknowledged, and then resumed working along side me.

 By my most minimal calculation I saved 700K, and at least 3 months on the construction schedule, by doing all this.
-I don’t think they ever saw anyone take on what I did.
-But literally we had used all the cash we had, so I simply didn’t have more money to give.
-AND we had a time clock on when we had to be out of our old building.
+I don't think they ever saw anyone take on what I did.
+But literally we had used all the cash we had, so I simply didn't have more money to give.
+AND we had a ticking time-clock for when we had to be out of our old building.

 I can say with 100% certainty, if I had followed their suggestions and advice, my life would be very different right now.
 We would have never finished the building on time, so our company would have been kicked out of the old place with no where to go.
 It would have been devastating.